Acute Pet Urgent Care in Montclair, NJ

 Treatment and Recovery Support

 Treatment plans for acute conditions vary based on the specific diagnosis and severity of your pet’s condition.
-We provide comprehensive care ranging from medication management and wound care to surgical intervention when necessary.
+We provide comprehensive emergency care ranging from medication management and wound care to surgical intervention when necessary.
 Our surgical suite is equipped for a wide range of procedures, and Dr. Waxman’s extensive surgical experience ensures your pet receives high-quality care.

 Pain management is a priority throughout treatment, and we employ multimodal approaches to keep pets comfortable during recovery.
 This includes appropriate pain medications, anti-inflammatory drugs when indicated, and supportive care measures tailored to each patient’s needs.

 Recovery support extends beyond immediate treatment, as many acute conditions require ongoing monitoring and follow-up care.
 We provide detailed discharge instructions and schedule appropriate recheck appointments to ensure your pet’s continued improvement and full recovery.
+Regular veterinary visits help maintain your pet’s well being and prevent future emergencies.

 When to Seek Acute Care